 While there's no denying that it's very well acted and flawlessly filmed, Raging Bull is nevertheless a sporadically engaging but mostly overrated look at the life and career of boxer Jake LaMotta (played by Robert De Niro, in an Oscar-winning performance).
-Screenwriters Paul Schrader and Mardik Martin employ an episodic structure as opposed to something more linear, and as a result, certain sequences are more effective than others.
-Exacerbating matters is an incredibly slow, almost dull opening hour that doesn't really go anywhere; it's not until around halfway through that the film finally begins to build up some momentum, particularly as LaMotta begins his downward spiral into obscurity.
+Screenwriters Paul Schrader and Mardik Martin employ an episodic structure as opposed to something more linear, and as a result, certain sequences are much more effective than others.
+Exacerbating matters is an incredibly slow, almost dull opening hour that doesn't really go anywhere; it's not until around halfway through that the film finally starts to build up some momentum, particularly as LaMotta begins his downward spiral into obscurity.
 Having said that, De Niro's legendary performance goes a long way towards keeping things interesting, while costar Joe Pesci is equally impressive as LaMotta's long-suffering brother.
 And then there's Martin Scorsese's direction, which is just as much a star as De Niro; along with cinematographer Michael Chapman, Scorsese imbues the film with a distinctive, memorable visual style that's rightly earned its place in cinematic history.
-Had the entire movie been as captivating as its look, Raging Bull would undoubtedly be worthy of the enormous amount of praise it's received over the years.
+Had the entire movie been as captivating as its appearance, Raging Bull would undoubtedly be worthy of the enormous amount of praise it's received over the years.
 As it stands, though, the film isn't nearly as effective as one might hope - despite a surfeit of extremely positive attributes.

 The King of Comedy